harsha-simhadri/big-ann-benchmarks/neurips25/README.md

 # Why React/HTML ?

-Unfortunately, I had to generate the poster quickly due to a tight convention center deadline.
+Unfortunately, I had to generate the poster quickly due to a tight venue deadline.

 I was more comfortable with react than LaTex, given the quick turnaround time and nearly everyone was on Thanksgiving vacation.